racedo/vLab-Files/Libvirt KVM guests/set-up-hypervisor.md

 ###Purpose

-This document describes how to set up a standlone hypervisor with RHEL and KVM where:
+This document describes how to set up a standalone hypervisor with RHEL and KVM where:
 - The guests network is managed by Open vSwitch
 - The guests are built from an existing qcow2 image
 - The Open vSwitch network supports tagged and untagged VLANs

-The host has 3 interfaces: eth0, eth1 and eth2, where eth1 and eth2 form a bond device (bond0)
+The host has 3 interfaces: eth0, eth1 and eth2, where eth1 and eth2 form a bond device (bond0).

-The guests will have 2 interfaces: eth0 connected to the host's eth0 via Open vSwitch and eth1 connected to the host's bond0, also via Open vSwitch
+The guests will have 2 interfaces: eth0 connected to the host's eth0 via Open vSwitch and eth1 connected to the host's bond0, also via Open vSwitch.

 This example is done with Red Hat Enterprise Linux machine but it can be done with any other Linux OS.